AngelaWuGitHub/Berkeley-w251/HW9/README.md

   * `model.ckpt-<step>.meta`: 13MB

 10. Remember the definition of a "step".
 How long did an average step take?
-Each step took about 1.9 seconds.
+Each step took about 1.9 seconds on average.

 11. How does that correlate with the observed network utilization between nodes?
 At the end of each step, the network utilization between nodes increased.